Vedavarshith868/Markdown-to-HTML/README.md

 ![image](https://github.com/user-attachments/assets/8be2bdb7-3bfd-4bdb-bbcc-a42029377cbc)

 It creates an instance of flask web application, then it connects to a Redis server running locally on the default port.
-The parameter decode_responses=True ensures that responses from Redis are returned as strings instead of bytes.
+The parameter decode_responses=True ensures that responses from Redis database are returned as strings instead of bytes.

 3. Configuring file uploads